1 Intro

 List five differences between raster and vector data.

-• raster data have values for pixels, vector data for points, lines of polygons
+- raster data have values for pixels (or cells), vector data for points, lines of polygons

 The answer “Raster data is continuous data while vector data is discrete data.” is not complete: a raster of land use type represens a discrete (type) variable, a polygon map with population density represents a continuous variable.
 The difference lies in spatially continuous variables like elevation or temperature which are more easily represented by raster data, and spatially discrete features, such as houses and roads, which are easier represented by vector data.